Kalīla wa-Dimna: BRR3655: Rabat 3655 (1265-1280)

-c.1265-1280 manuscript (Topkapl Palace Museum Library, H.363)
+Topkapı H.363 (1300)

-This manuscript of the Kalīla wa-Dimna of Abu al-Ma'ali Nasrallah is located in the Topkapl Palace Museum Library, Istanbul (H.363).
-It is written in the Persian language, and was created in Baghdad or Mossul c.1265-1280.
-It does not contain "Chinese elements", usually associated with Mongol influences.
+Manuscript Kalila and Dimna, 1300 (Topkaki H.363).
+It is in Persian, and was created in Baghdad or Mosul c.1265-1280.
+It does not contain the "Chinese elements" usually associated with Mongol influences.
 The patron of the translation, the Ghaznavid ruler Bahram-Shah of Ghazna, is depicted in the frontispiece and in the text.

 The Ghaznavid ruler Bahram-Shah of Ghazna is the one who, between 1143 and 1146, commissioned Abu'l-Ma'ali Nasrallah to translate the Kalila wa Dimna from Arabic to Persian.

 This manuscript is the earliest known manuscript of Kalīla wa-Dimna in the Persian language.